 For records maintained in paper format, the covered entity may charge the actual labor of scanning the records into electronic format.
-The cost-based fee analysis under HIPAA is still used in this circumstance.
-Page fees may be appropriate where individual pages are being copied or scanned in.
-If the individual requests that electronic records be produced in paper format, the page charge may apply.
+In this circumstance, the entity will still use the cost-based fee analysis under HIPAA.
+For copied or scanned individual pages, page fees may be appropriate.
+For requests to convert electronic records to a paper format, the page charge may also apply.
 State fees are typically higher than those allowed by HIPAA.
 One exception may be California where the charge is $0.25 per page.

 If the individual requests records in electronic format and the covered entity maintains paper records, the covered entity must scan the paper records into the requested electronic format.
 However, the covered entity does not need to buy a scanner to comply with this rule.

-The hope is that as electronic records become more commonly used, there will be a pattern of decreasing usage of paper records.
-Currently, EPIC software claims the medical records of 54% of patients in the USA are maintained in the EPIC software.
+As electronic records become more commonly used, hopefully, there will be decreasing usage of paper records.
+Currently, EPIC software claims it maintains 54% of American patients’ medical records.